subhk/ContourDynamics.jl/docs/src/architecture.md

 ### GPU parallelism

 When the CUDA extension is loaded and `dev=GPU()`, the active contour state is a device-resident `DeviceContourState`.
-Supported velocity, timestepping, single-layer surgery, and scalar diagnostics read that state directly.
+Supported single-layer velocity, timestepping, surgery, and scalar diagnostics read that state directly.
 CPU contour reconstruction is reserved for explicit output boundaries such as `materialize_contours`, JLD2 snapshots, Makie animation frames, and interactive inspection.
+Multi-layer `GPU()` problems currently support velocity evaluation, but not device-resident timestepping, periodic wrapping, or surgery.

 ## Read This File If...